stoeps13/connections-doc/source/admin/install/t_silent_install.md

 <offering id='com.ibm.cic.agent' version='1.7.1000.20131119_2219' profile='IBM Installation Manager' features='agent_core,agent_jre' installFixes='none'/>
 ```

+!!! note
-**Note:** Installation Manager might ask you to upgrade the Installation Manager.
+    Installation Manager might ask you to upgrade the Installation Manager.
 HCL Connections bundles only the 64-bit, version 1.8.5.1 of Installation Manager.
 If you have an earlier version of Installation Manager that is 32-bit, you must upgrade it to version 1.8.5.1.
 To download that version, see [Installation Manager 1.8.5.1](http://www-01.ibm.com/support/docview.wss?uid=swg24042905).

 To create a customized version of the default response file, run the installation wizard in interactive mode.
 For more information, see the [The default response file](r_installresponse_file.md) topic.
 Response files are provided for silent installations on AIX and Linux.
 On Windows, refer to the topics [Installing in console mode](t_install_console-mode.md) and [Modifying the installation in console mode](t_modify_installation_console.md) mode.